mia-platform/documentation/docs/release_notes/platform_5-7-3_releasenotes.md

 ## New features

 * **Templates**
-         New template interpolation strings `mia_template_image_name_placeholder`, `mia_template_project_id_placeholder`, `mia_template_service_name_placeholder` for custom plugins have been added in order to allow templates to have their own CI.
+         **New template interpolation strings** `mia_template_image_name_placeholder`, `mia_template_project_id_placeholder`, `mia_template_service_name_placeholder` for custom plugins have been added.
+These strings, being compliant with Node, Java, Go and other languages requests, allow templates to have their own CI.
 You can learn more about templates configuration at this [page](https://docs.mia-platform.eu/development_suite/api-console/api-design/templates_conf/) of Mia Platform Docs.

 !!! info